vai0/travlr/README.md

 3. run `npm build` to build a production copy into the `/dist` folder

 ### Features
-- react, redux application
-- webpack build system
-- es6, scss pre-processors
 - hovering over a place on the list bounces that place's marker on the map
 - clicking on a marker on the map opens that place's details in list view
 - save your favorite places by labeling them
 - view your labeled locations with 1-click by clicking an existing label below the search bar
-- indiviually view each of your your saved locations sorted by label by clicking the bookmarks icon at the top right
+- indiviually view each of your saved locations sorted by label by clicking the bookmarks icon at the top right
 - stores and syncs saved places to localStorage
 - search results biased towards the area you see on the map
 - sharing your geolocation pans map bounds to your area